 Asia’s innovation hub

 The Hong Kong office of Business Sweden also covers Southern China’s Greater Bay area.
 The so-called “China’s Silicon Valley”, with cities such as Shenzhen is a pioneering region for technology and innovation.
 The main industries in the area are the automotive sector, electronics, drones, Internet of Things, life science and software development.
 Thanks to the excellent level of English, the superb infrastructure, and highly skilled and efficient workforce, Hong Kong showcases consistent high scores on the global business environment rankings.

 How we can help

-What are the main advantages for expansion in Hong Kong?
+What are the main advantages for Swedish companies having a presence in Hong Kong?

 Hong Kong has a strong history of being a relatively modern play in the APAC region and continues to act as a gateway between Europe and many other countries in East Asia.
 This traditional role has shifted with Hong Kong’s political transition with the key shift being a focus on feeding into mainland China.
 For Swedish companies, this changed landscape needs to be considered when building growth strategies – even if they have had a presence in the market for many years.

 What key opportunities exist for Swedish companies in Hong Kong?